Slovakia / Eastern Slovakia

 Hungary

 Kecskemét is worth a stop for its two synagogues.
 The largest is in (nineteenth-century) Romantic style.
-Today it houses the , where expositions and conferences are regularly held on technical ...
+Today it houses the , where expositions and conferences are regularly held on ...

 Location